Fuhua-Chen/ReSpeaker_Microphone_Array_Firmware/README.md

 According to users' feedback, noise supression is not work well and cannot recognize the key words on resoeaker
 core.
 The parameters have been changed and are closed to XMOS official parameters.
 But the distance will shorter than previous.

+20170324 pre release
+xvsm version: 0x032
+raw  version: 0x082

+1. Fix some issues of 20170324 version
+2. raw version support to 32k sample rate
+3. support USB High Speed

+### Warning!!
+1. if you want to switch firmware version from 0x032 to 0x082, before you do that, please uninstall your device in
+devices managment first after uninstalling, update the firmware via DFU and reinstall the device.

 #### Worth the wait...